Techniques of Pilonidal Sinus - Operation explained in an easy to understand way

 Pit Picking "classic" - When do we use this method?

-- among young people
+- for young people < 14 years

 - smallest possible intervention